Travel Tips

 Step 1: Walk Far Away From Any Trail, Water Source, Or Human With A Sense Of Smell

 It’s important to be aware of the rules in the area that you’re traveling as some places, like narrow river canyons or well-traveled routes, require folks to pack out their own waste.
-If that’s not the case where you are, then make sure you step far off the trail and find a spot at least 200 feet from any water source (approximately 70 adult paces).
+If that’s not the case where you are, then make sure you carefully venture off-path and find a spot at least 200 feet from any water source, trail, or campsite (approximately 70 adult paces).

 Step 2: Dig A Hole

-If you don’t have a small shovel with you, look for a sharp rock or a stick to dig with.
-Dig a hole at least 6 to 8 inches deep and 4 to 6 inches wide.
+Here’s where the trowel comes in handy.
+If you don’t have a small shovel with you, look for a sharp rock or a stick to use.
+Dig a hole at least six to eight inches deep and four to six inches wide.
 Try to find a spot with dark-looking rich soil—organic soil will help decompose the feces.
+If you’re in the desert or high-wind areas, dig a little deeper to ensure your cat hole doesn’t come uncovered.

 Step 3: Do Your Thing!

-Face your body towards a tree and grab onto it with your arms, squat and lean back away from the tree.
+The lazy method.
+Face your body towards a tree and grab onto it with your arms, squat, and lean back away from the tree.
+If the trunk of your tree is too large to reach around, use a belt or strap to assist.
+Great for those with knee or mobility issues.

 The Overhanging Rock

+Advanced: for professionals only.
 Find a good rock to sit on with your bum hanging off the back.
 Just be sure that it’s hanging off pretty far.
+Counterbalance forward is key here.

 Check out our instructional video about how to poop in the woods!